 The programme is delivered via a series of taught workshops, set and elective projects, lecture and seminar based sessions, and self-directed learning.
 The emphasis of the programme rationale is the interplay between creative practices underpinned by theoretical research, mediated through the craft elements of sound production within a visual environment.
 Students will be expected to engage in a high level of self-directed learning, research and independent critical reflection, as well as participating in the taught elements of study.

 The programme prepares students for two potential exit trajectories: entry into a professional sound production environment, or further academic study by research.
 Opportunities for further research can be accessed within The Glasgow School of Art or in the wider academic community, and will be driven by the ethos of research underpinning the programme.
 Current trends and emerging methodologies in professional practice will be defined by a visiting lecturer timetable bringing students into contact with established practitioners within the field of sound for the moving image.

-For students applying to start their study in September 2014, a small number of SFC Scholarships are available.
-These cover the full cost of fees, more information on the application process and deadlines can be found on the Scholarships page.
+For students applying to start their study in September 2014, a number of SFC Scholarships are available.
+These cover the full cost of fees, and more information can be found on this page.